-Information submitted in an application for HTCs is information that is accessible to the public pursuant to Minnesota Statutes, Chapter 13.
+Much of the information submitted in an application for HTCs is information that is accessible to the public pursuant to Minnesota Statutes, chapter 13.

 Self-Scoring Worksheet

 The Self-Scoring Worksheet and the Scoring Guide provide comprehensive resources for the documentation materials and submittal instructions.